AdaCore/spark2014/docs/ug/spark_2014.rst

      private
        V : Natural := 0;
      end P;

      protected body P is
        function Read return Natural is (V);
      end P;

      task body T is ...
    end  Synchronous_Abstractions;

 To avoid data races, task bodies, as well as protected subprograms, should only access synchronized objects (see :ref:`Preventing Data Races`).
-State abstractions containing only synchronized objects can be specified to be synchronized using the ``Synchronous`` keyword.
-Only synchronized state abstractions can be accessed by task bodies and protected subprograms.
+State abstractions containing only synchronized objects can be specified to be synchronized using the ``Synchronous`` aspect.
+Only synchronized state abstractions can be accessed from task bodies and protected subprograms.
 For example, if we want the procedure ``Do_Something`` to be callable from the task ``Use_Synchronized_State``, then the state abstraction ``Synchronous_State`` must be annotated using the ``Synchronous`` aspect: